n8n-io/n8n-docs/docs/courses/level-one/chapter-2.md

 This view should be familiar to you from the Hacker News mini-workflow.
 This is the data from Nathan’s data warehouse that he needs to work with.
 His data set includes sales information of 30 customers with 5 features:

-- *orderID*: the unique id of each order.
+- *orderID:* the unique id of each order.
-- *customerID*: the unique id of each customer.
+- *customerID:* the unique id of each customer.
-- *employeeName*: the name of Nathan’s colleagues who are responsible for each client.
+- *employeeName:* the name of Nathan’s colleagues who are responsible for each client.
-- *orderPrice*: the total price of the customer’s order.
+- *orderPrice:* the total price of the customer’s order.
-- *orderStatus*: whether the customer’s order is booked or still in processing.
+- *orderStatus:* whether the customer’s order is booked or still in processing.

 ----